Lenovo Center

-Lenovo Center (originally Raleigh Entertainment & Sports Arena and formerly RBC Center and PNC Arena) is an indoor arena located in Raleigh, North Carolina, United States.
-The arena seats 18,299 for ice hockey and 19,119 for basketball, including 61 suites, 13 luxury boxes and 2,045 club level seats.
+Lenovo Center is an indoor arena located in Raleigh, North Carolina, United States.
+The arena seats 18,547 for ice hockey and 19,367 for basketball, including 61 suites, 13 luxury boxes and 2,045 club level seats.
 The building has three concourses and a 300-seat restaurant.

-Lenovo Center is home to the Carolina Hurricanes of the National Hockey League and the men's basketball program of North Carolina State University.
+Lenovo Center is home to the two-time Stanley Cup champion Carolina Hurricanes of the National Hockey League and the two-time national champion men's basketball program of North Carolina State University.
 The arena neighbors Carter–Finley Stadium, home of the North Carolina State University football team and the North Carolina State Fairgrounds.
 The arena also hosted the Carolina Cobras of the Arena Football League from 2000 to 2002.
 It is the fourth-largest arena in the ACC (after the JMA Wireless Dome, KFC Yum!
 Center and the Dean Smith Center) and the eighth-largest arena in the NCAA.

 The arena opened in 1999 at an estimated construction cost of $158 million.
 Taxpayers covered half of the construction cost while the team paid the other half.
 In 2023, the Hurricanes signed an agreement with local government to lease the arena for 20 years in exchange for $300 million in public subsidies for renovations to the arena.
 As part of the deal, Hurricanes billionaire owner Tom Dundon said he would develop surrounding vacant land into an $800 million mixed-use development.